Azure integration with Microsoft Dynamics CRM

-This integration between Microsoft Dynamics CRM 2011 and the Windows Azure platform provides a secure channel for communicating Microsoft Dynamics CRM run-time data to external cloud based line of business applications.
-This capability is especially useful in keeping disparate CRM systems or other database servers synchronized with Microsoft Dynamics CRM Online business data changes.
+This connection between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating CRM run-time data to external cloud-based line-of-business (LOB) applications.

-The key elements that implement the integration between Microsoft Dynamics CRM 2011 and the Windows Azure Service Bus are as follows.
+The key elements that implement the connection between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are as follows:

-- There are two kinds of asynchronous registered plug-ins supported by the integration feature: out-of-box (OOB), and custom.
-Support for custom synchronous registered plug-ins was added in Microsoft Dynamics CRM 2011 Update Rollup 12 and the Microsoft Dynamics CRM December 2012 Service Update.
-For more information about using synchronous plug-ins with Windows Azure, see Access the Notification Service.
-An Azure aware plug-in is provided with Microsoft Dynamics CRM 2011.
-This OOB plug-in executes in full trust with the Microsoft Dynamics CRM platform.
-When registered with Microsoft Dynamics CRM, the plug-in can notify the asynchronous service to post the current request’s context to the Windows Azure Service Bus.
-A developer needs to register a step on this plug-in that identifies the target message and entity in order to enable the service bus posting functionality.
-You can also write your own custom plug-in that is “Windows Azure aware”.
+- There are two kinds of asynchronous registered plug-ins supported by the connection feature: out-of-box (OOB), those plug-ins that are provided with CRM, and custom.
+For more information about using synchronous plug-ins with Microsoft Azure, see Access the Notification Service.
+An Azure-aware plug-in is provided with CRM.
+This plug-in executes in full trust with the Microsoft Dynamics CRM platform.
+When registered with Microsoft Dynamics CRM, the plug-in can notify the asynchronous service to post the current request’s context to the Microsoft Azure Service Bus.
+A developer needs to register a step on this plug-in that identifies the target message and entity to enable the service bus posting functionality.
+You can also write your own custom plug-in that is “Azure-aware”.
 The custom plug-in executes in partial trust mode in the sandbox and can call any Microsoft Dynamics CRM SDK methods.
 A custom plug-in can initiate posting of the Microsoft Dynamics CRM context to the service bus by including some standard lines of code that notifies the asynchronous service to post the request context.
-This cloud specific code makes the plug-ins “Windows Azure aware”.
-For more information about plug-ins in general, see Write a Plug-In.
-For more information about Windows Azure aware plug-ins, see Write a Custom Azure-Aware Plug-In.
+This cloud-specific code makes the plug-ins “Azure-aware”.
+For more information about plug-ins in general, see Write a plug-in.
+For more information about Azure-aware plug-ins, see Write a custom Azure-aware plug-in.

-- Custom workflow activities can be written to post the current request’s data context to the Windows Azure Service Bus.
-For more information, see Sample: Azure Aware Custom Workflow Activity.
+- Custom workflow activities can be written to post the current request’s data context to the Microsoft Azure Service Bus.
+More information: Sample: Azure aware custom workflow activity.

-- The service bus relays the remote execution context between Microsoft Dynamics CRM 2011 and Windows Azure Service Bus solution listeners.
-The Windows Azure Access Control Service manages claims based authentication security.
+- The service bus relays the remote execution context between Microsoft Dynamics CRM and Microsoft Azure Service Bus solution listeners.
+The Microsoft Azure Active Directory Access Control Service (ACS) manages claims-based authentication security.

-Let us now identify a scenario that implements those integration components identified previously.
-As a pre-requisite, ACS has been configured to recognize Microsoft Dynamics CRM as the supported issuer and the Windows Azure Service Bus solution configured with rules to allow Microsoft Dynamics CRM to post to the endpoint on which the listener is listening.
+Let us now identify a scenario that implements the previously mentioned connection components.
+As a prerequisite, ACS has been configured to recognize Microsoft Dynamics CRM as the supported issuer and the Microsoft Azure Service Bus solution configured with rules to allow Microsoft Dynamics CRM to post to the endpoint where the listener is.